Dead Space 2: Sound design

 The chief audio director for Dead Space 2 was Andrew Boyd.
-The original game has been lauded for its sound design, with the team wanting to improve for Dead Space 2.
+Following on from the original's praised audio design, developers wanted to improve it for Dead Space 2.
 Boyd highlighted the importance of sound design in evoking horror, citing a section where Isaac travels through a residential area and hears noises from inside the sealed apartments.
 Nicole's visions had different approaches in sound design; hostile visions had sharp and uncomfortable sounds, while her friendly visions used comforting sounds.
 To distinguish her from the other environmental elements, Nicole was given dedicated sound effects which would play when approaching an encounter with her.
-The Necromorph sounds were based on distorted real-world sounds, with one example being a staff member who dry heaved to the point where he was actually sick.
+The Necromorph sounds were based on distorted real-world sounds, with one example being a staff member who dry heaved to the point of being actually sick.
 As with the original, the space vacuum used a muffled sound environment, focusing on sounds from within Isaac's suit including his heartbeat and grunts.
-The Ishimura level was able to recycle sound effects and music from the first game, used by Boyd to reinforce the tension of the area.
+The Ishimura level was able to recycle sound effects and music from the first game, used by Boyd to reinforce the level's tension.

 American actor Gunner Wright voiced and provided motion capture for Isaac, describing the role as interesting due to Isaac's everyman portrayal.
 During the table reading phase, Wright was given some advice by Beaver about his portrayal, basing it on the character of John McClane as a man forced into a desperate situation.
 After an initial test recording, it took nine months to get Wright's likeness into the system before more scenes could be filmed.
-Ellie was portrayed by Sonita Henry, who originally auditioned for a side character called the Therapist, but was recast and remained unaware until the first script reading.
+Ellie was portrayed by Sonita Henry, who originally auditioned for a "Therapist" side character, but was recast and remained unaware until the first script reading.
 Henry described Ellie as a complex person who was unwilling to trust in others after the events she experienced.
-Dead Space 2 was both her first role in a video game, and her first time using motion capture, while Henry found odd at first due to the lack of visible props and the need to imagine the scenes she was filming with Wright.
+Dead Space 2 was both her first role in a video game, and her first time using motion capture, which Henry found odd at first due to the lack of visible props and the need to imagine the scenes she was filming with Wright.
 Stross was voiced by Curt Cornelius.
 The cast also included Tanya Clarke as Nicole, Lester Purry as Tiedemann, and Tahyna Tozzi as Daina.
 Voice work was recorded during motion capture sessions whenever possible.